-- 1.9.1 Season Length - The Fall season generally begins after Labor Day and runs through the end of October.
-The season schedule consists of at least 8 games, however rescheduling games for rain outs or other game cancellations will be at the discretion of the League President and Sport Commissioner. - 1.9.2 Style of Play - The Fall season is played in an Exhibition style format.
+The Fall season begins after Labor Day and runs through the end of October.
+The season Schedule consists of at least 8 games, however it is not guaranteed that rain outs or other game cancellations will be rescheduled or made up.

+The Fall season is played in an Exhibition style format.
 No standings are kept or updated.
 There are no Playoffs or awards/trophies at season's end.

+Last Revision 2/19

-SVAA does not provide jerseys in the Fall, but encourages teams to wear jerseys/uniforms from the Spring season.
+SVAA does not provide jerseys in the Fall, but encourages jerseys/uniforms from the Spring season to be worn, although not required.
 Games are played on Saturdays and/or Sundays only.
 Practices are optional and at the discretion of the coach.

-1.9.3 Forfeits - There are no forfeits in the Fall Baseball season.
+There are no forfeits in the Fall Baseball season.
 If a team does not have the minimum 8 players to start a game, a team may "borrow" players from the opposing team to play in the outfield only.

-Registered Fall SVAA players from other teams not involved in the game in question may also be borrowed if a team knows in advance that they will be short players.
+Registered Fall SVAA players from other teams may also be borrowed if a team knows in advance that they will be short.
 These borrowed players are not allowed to pitch and must bat last.